Robbbo-T/Ampel360XWLRGA/FTC_04-00-00-00-000-ATA_04-Airworthiness_Limitations.md

 **Enhancements:**

 - **Specific Learning Objectives:** Define clear objectives for each training module to ensure targeted skill development.
+Example: "Upon completion of this module, the trainee will be able to accurately track and manage life-limited parts using the CMMS."
 - **Assessment Methods:** Incorporate quizzes, practical evaluations, and feedback sessions to assess training effectiveness.
 - **Certification:** Provide certifications for personnel who complete specific training modules, ensuring proficiency and accountability.
 - **Feedback Mechanisms:** Implement systems for collecting feedback from trainees to continuously improve training programs.